Joe Friday (public servant): Education

-Friday holds a Bachelor of Journalism (Honors) from Carleton University and a Bachelor of Laws from the University of Ottawa.
+Friday holds a Bachelor of Journalism (Honours) from Carleton University and a Bachelor of Laws from the University of Ottawa.

 Career

 Prior to his appointment, Friday served as Deputy Public Sector Integrity Commissioner from 2011 until his appointment in 2015.

 Prior to joining the public service, Friday practiced law at the firm Osler, Hoskin & Halcourt.

 Appointment

 Friday was appointed as Public Sector Integrity Commissioner of Canada on March 27, 2015.